Resources

 Recipes

-Straight Up Food is Cathy Fisher’s cooking and recipe website.
+If you’re wanting to try out a “WFPB no SOS” way of eating which has a unique ability to quiet cravings, check out Straight Up Food by Cathy Fisher.
 She’s a self-taught chef offering tasty, ‘straight up,’ familiar dishes with a super healthy flair.
-She doesn’t add any refined oils, refined sugars or salt.
-If you haven’t gone “no-SOS”, no problem; you can add a little of those ingredients to your taste to most recipes (careful with baked goods, however).
+She doesn’t use any refined oils, refined sugars or salt in her recipes. (hence: “no SOS”.)
+If you haven’t gone “no-SOS”, no problem; you can add a little salt, oil or sugar to taste to most recipes (careful with baked goods, however).
 I have Cathy’s Straight Up Food cookbook which is a reliable resource for simple plant-based recipes and cooking tips–the spiral binding is a big plus.

 General Health Resources